|Rewards Rating:||4.7 / 5|

-We estimate the value of IHG points at 0.55 cents apiece, placing IHG behind many other hotel loyalty programs.
-(For example, World of Hyatt points are worth about 2 cents each, while Marriott Rewards are valued at 0.8 cents apiece.)
+Base on Bankrate’s estimates, we peg the value of IHG points at 0.7 cents apiece, placing IHG on par with several other hotel loyalty programs, but short of a few (for example, Bankrate values World of Hyatt points at around 2.1 cents each, while Wyndham Rewards are valued at 0.9 cents apiece.)
 This number is calculated based on the average value when redeemed for properties of different prices across different dates.

-Frequent guests of IHG properties, which include budget-friendly chains like Holiday Inn and Candlewood Suites as well as more upscale options like Intercontinental and Crowne Plaza, may enjoy the card’s 10:1 earnings rate on IHG hotel stays.
-IHG Rewards Club members will earn an additional 15 points per dollar spent with the card during their visit.
+Frequent guests of IHG properties, which include budget-friendly chains like Holiday Inn and Candlewood Suites as well as more upscale options like Intercontinental and Crowne Plaza, may enjoy the card’s 10:1 earnings rate on IHG hotel bookings, plus an additional 10 points per dollar as an IHG One Rewards loyalty program member and an additional 6 points per dollar with Platinum Elite Status.
 (If you’re not already a Rewards Club member, you can enroll for free online.)
-Qualifying purchases include food, drinks, laundry services and in-room movies.
 Points don’t expire so long as you earn or redeem at least once per year.

-In addition, cardholders collect 2 points per dollar on purchases at gas stations, grocery stores and restaurants, as well as 1 point per dollar spent on all other purchases.
+In addition, cardholders collect 5 points per dollar on travel and purchases at gas stations and restaurants, as well as 3 points per dollar spent on all other purchases.